 Experian Boost is offered by the largest credit bureau worldwide, Experian, and helps consumers improve their credit scores with ease.
-It’s a free service that lets you include monthly payments to service providers in your credit history to improve your Experian score.
+It’s a free service that lets you include on-time payments to eligible service providers in your credit profile to help establish a good payment history and improve your FICO Score based on Experian data.
 But maybe you’re wondering what bills qualify for Experian Boost and if you’re allowed to select which ones are added to your credit profile or if Experian automatically does that for you.

 That’s a valid question, and you’ll discover the answer in this guide.
 You’ll also learn how to sign up for Experian Boost and possibly improve your credit score right away.